phoqe/havelock/README.md

 yarn global add havelock
 ```

 The command `havelock` is now available globally throughout your system.
-You can see the commands with:
+You can see the commands and options with:

 ```sh
 havelock --help